nmstoker/ChessMatchViewer/README.md

 ## About

+The application is built using [PyScript](https://github.com/pyscript/pyscript), running Python in the browser, which in turn enables use of the marvellous [python-chess](https://github.com/niklasf/python-chess) package

 ## Roadmap

 Not expecting to do anything major but will likely experiment with adding:

-[] Options to adjust speed of moves
+- [ ] Options to adjust speed of moves
-[] Loading games from URL of PGN files
+- [ ] Loading games from online PGN files
+- [ ] Offline PWA version